 1) Review all expenses, even the little ones.

 You can’t manage something which you don’t track.
-If you are not keeping record of all your expenses, you should start doing it right now.
+If you are not keeping a record of all your expenses, you should start doing it right now.
 A good accounting software can help you categorise expenses and help you take measures to reduce them.

 I know a company that used to order pizzas every Fridays for the team.
-When their accountant told them that the annual bill ran into lakhs, owner was in a rude shock.
+When their accountant told them that the annual bill ran into lakhs, the owner was in a rude shock.
 Sometimes we unconsciously ignore small expenses that can pile up quickly over the period of time.

 2) Check for unnecessary expenses

-Amit Sinha, owner of a small business consulting firm in Mumbai, finds that many small-business owners end up with expenses over time that they no longer need.
+Amit Sinha, the owner of a small business consulting firm in Mumbai, finds that many small-business owners end up with expenses over time that they no longer need.
 He recommends reviewing your budget with a magnifying glass and making sure all of your expenses are still necessary.
 For example, perhaps you purchased a magazine subscription a long time ago that you no one reads.